Why Fire safety training should be a part of workplace training in every organization?

 - What are the emergency procedures employees should follow to evacuate the building in case of a fire?

-The above are some of the contents an ideal fire safety program would have.
-The organization should customize the training program specific to the needs of the organization.
+The above are some of the contents an ideal fire safety program would have for fire safety training in the workplace as well as a general program for the public.
+Keeping in mind the importance of fire safety training, the organization should customize the training program specific to the needs of the organization.
 The organization needs to include the following in the training:

 - The type of the organization, whether it is office-based or has a factory/manufacturing plant.